--Commercial General Liability Insurance with minimum limits of \$1 million each claim, \$2 million aggregate (per project or job), including products & completed operations and personal injury.
+-Commercial General Liability Insurance with minimum limits of \$1 million each claim, \$2 million aggregate (per project or job), including Products & Completed Operations and Personal Injury.
 No exclusions for height, action over, or labor law claims.

-- Automobile Insurance, including hired & non owned auto of at least \$1 million per accident.
+-Automobile Insurance, including Hired & Non-Owned Auto of at least \$1 million per accident.

-- Workers Compensation coverage with statutory limits in the state where the work is being performed.
+-Workers Compensation coverage with statutory limits in the state where the work is being performed.

-- General Liability and Auto coverage must name your camps' operating entity (and land ownership entity if you have one), as addional insureds on a primary noncontributory basis, and waive subrogation.
-Today many insurers will include you as an additional insured only if your contract with their insured requires them specifically to add you as an addional insured.
+-General Liability and Auto coverage must name your camps' operating entity and land ownership entity (if you have one) as additional insureds on a primary non-contributory basis and waive subrogation.
+Today many insurers will include you as an additional insured only if your contract with their insured requires them specifically to add you as an additional insured.
 So read those certificates and policies carefully!
-If it says you are an additional insured 'as required by a written contract,' and you don't have that clause in a written contract, you are not an additional insured and their insurer will not protect you.
+If it says you are an additional insured "as required by a written contract" and you do not have that clause in a written contract, you are not an additional insured and their insurer with not protect you.

-- All required insurance must be evidenced by a certificate of insurance (and complete copies of policies if requested), that is produced at least one week prior to the work and remains in full force & effect throughout the term of the work or job.
+-All required insurance must be evidenced by a certificate of insurance (and complete copies of policies if requested) that is produced at least one week prior to the work and remains in full force and effect throughout the term of the work or job.
 All insurers must be acceptable to the camp.

 This is a basic overview of the actual insurance language that should be included in your contracts.
-The limits of insurance are also a minimum suggestion but for higher risk work or activities the limits should definitely be higher.
+The limits of insurance are also a minimum suggestion; but for higher-risk workers or activities the limits should definitely be higher.

 We often hear that it is difficult in our remote location to find contractors with adequate insurance.
-All you can do is the best you can do to protect yourself, and don't always take the lowest bid.
+All you can do is the best you can do to protect yourself - do not always take the lowest bid.
 There is a very good reason contractors with good insurance are usually more expensive.
-In the end, if the contractor or vendor does not carry adequate coverage that names you as addional insured, the claim will fall on your shoulders and your insurance rates will ultimately reflect what your insurers are forced to pay.
+In the end, if the contractor or vendor does not carry adequate coverage that names you as additional insured, the claim will fall on your shoulders and your insurance rates will ultimately reflect what your insurers are forced to pay.

-If you wish more detailed information on what should be included in a well written insurance clause, or wish to talk this through, please contact us and we will be glad to help.
+If you wish for more detailed information on what should be included in a well written insurance clause, or wish to talk this through, please contact us and we will be glad to help.